stephan-klein/supersonic/docs/tooling/cli/emulators/genymotion.md

   - Check that the adapter IPv4 address is in the same network (192.168.56.0/24 by default) as the DHCP server address, lower address bound and upper address bound.
 If not, your virtual device cannot start.
   - You can also remove the Host-only Network by clicking .
 Genymotion will automatically recreate it at the next virtual device start.
 - Your firewall may block the application.
 The Genymotion application must connect to the virtual device via the local network.
 If you have a firewall, make sure that you allowed connections to the Genymotion network, set to 192.168.56.0/24 by default.

+### When I start a virtual device, it opens the Android runtime but does not open the Scanner app

+This is probably your first time launching the virtual device.
+Wait for a while for the virtual device to load the Scanner, as it needs to install it on the first launch from Steroids CLI.

+If you want to track what is happening in your virtual device (e.g. is it downloading the AppGyver Scanner app), you can see its logs from Android Studio's logcat as with any device that is attached to your computer.
+To filter only Scanner related logs, use the keyword "appgyver" as filter.

 From [Genymotion Pages](https://cloud.genymotion.com/page/faq/#collapse-nostart)